fabianschilling/openmv_cam/README.md

 Images are acquired by the camera and sent via USB to the ROS node which relays them as ROS image messages.

+## Resolving Dependencies

+To resolve the dependencies with camera_info_manager_py, run: rosdep install --from-paths /path/to/your/catkin_ws/src --ignore-src

 ## Getting started

 Connect the camera and copy the [main.py](util/main.py) file, either using the [OpenMV IDE](https://openmv.io/pages/download) or directly using the mounted storage device.